 Yes.
 The costs associated with the sale of a policy are included in the purchase offer.
-A fee is paid to EnTrust Settlements for consultation, the cost obtaining medical records, life expectancy reports, negotiating multiple offers from qualified providers, appropriate licensing, among other requirements.
+A fee is paid to EnTrust Settlements for consultation, the cost obtaining medical records, life expectancy reports, negotiating multiple offers from qualified buyers, appropriate licensing, among other requirements.
 If a policy does not settle or if EnTrust determines a life settlement is not feasible, no costs will be incurred.
-Other costs can include trustee, legal, accounting, and consulting fees.

 Most life settlement transactions take around 3 to 4 months to complete from the time the decision is made to receipt of payment.